danielbprobert/django-quizApp/README.md

 - Admin URL and IP restrictions are controlled via `.env`
 - HTTPS enforced in production (`DEBUG=False`)
-- HSTS activated after SSL validation
-- No Redis or Postgres required
+- No Redis or Postgres required (FUTURE MAYBE)
 - SQLite database located at `BASE_DIR/db.sqlite3`
 - In-memory Channels layer (single Gunicorn worker recommended)

 ---

+## Additional Script
+- Has a deploy.sh to support with pull / reset on AWS un ./deploy.sh

 ## 📜 License